KitLavis/ci-pp1-band-website/README.md

 - The background for all pages can be altered by changing one single image.
 This could be the latest release from the artist, or an image from the latest photoshoot.
 - The advert on the landing page can also be easily updated to the latest output from the artist.
 - When creating the dedicated media and events pages, the basic HTML that is used across all three existing pages can be pasted into the new pages in order to create the basis to work from.
 - All sections within the stylesheet are labelled with clear comments describing what the following CSS does.
-This allows developers that may have never seen the code before to edit and update the code with ease
+This allows developers that may have never seen the code before to edit and update the code with ease.

 ## Design Notes